WebAssembly/spec/spectec/test-prose/TEST.md

   e.
 If instr_u0 is of the case REF.NULL, then:
     1) Pop the current frame from the stack.
     2) Trap.
   f.
-Assert: Due to validation, a value is on the top of the stack.
-  g.
-Pop the value instr_u0 from the stack.
-  h.
 If instr_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be instr_u0.
     2) If (a < |$funcinst(z)|), then:
       a) Assert: Due to validation, $expanddt($funcinst(z)[a].TYPE) is of the case FUNC.